Our Board

 BA, BAppSc-OT, MPH

-Sarah is a passionate public health professional with a strong focus on children and young people’s health, wellbeing and development.
-Sarah is an Occupational Therapist with extensive experience across the Health, Education and Community sectors.
-After completing a Master of Public Health, Sarah has held multiple health projects and Government roles; and is currently working for Our Place.
+Sarah is a passionate public health professional with a strong focus on children and young people’s health, wellbeing and development, particularly the intersection of evidence, theory and practice.
+Sarah is an Occupational Therapist with a Master of Public Health, and has held multiple roles across the education, health, government and not-for-profit sector.
+Sarah is currently employed as Evidence and Implementation Lead at Orange Compass.
 Sarah joined the Hester Hornbrook Academy Board in 2020.

 Garry Wilkes

-Garry is a Clinical Associate Professor with 30 years experience at a Specialist level in public and private Emergency Departments across Australia.
+Garry is an experienced Medical Administrator, Emergency Medicine Specialist and Clinical Associate Professor with m ore than 30 years experience at a Specialist level in public and private hospitals across Australia.
 Garry is a keen educator in a variety of areas including the Australasian College for Emergency Medicine (ACEM) and the Royal Australasian College of Surgeons (RACS).
-Garry's interest include clinical redesign, communication skills, leadership development, conflict management and coaching.
+Garry's interest include leadership development, clinical governance and redesign, clinical communication skills, conflict management and coaching.

 Nate Keily

-CPA, CGMA, MAICD, B Int Bus, B Int Std
+CPA, CGMA, GAICD, B Int Bus, B Int Std